atuin-media/time-util/README.md

 time spans: A working time from 09:00 to 17:00 is overlaid with two breaks and one would like to have the working time minus the breaks as three independent time spans.

+## Documentation

+All relevant classes and methods are documented inline.

 ## Example usage

 TimespanCollection